allensarmiento/HPC-P1/README.md

 - Ryan Shim (rcshim@csu.fullerton.edu)

 ### Pseudocode:
+    # Initializtion
-    Create a process with N ranks.
+    Create process with N ranks
-    Assign random values to each rank.
-    Start from process 0:
-      - For odd election: the max odd number gets sent to the next rank.
+    number = new Random Number
+    number = '1' + rank + number

+    # Passing values between ranks
+    if rank == 0:
+        if is max odd:
+            send value to next rank
+        else:
+            send previous rank value
+        if is max even:
+            send value to next rank
+        else:
+            send previous rank value

+    Repeat for other ranks

+    # Final Step
+    if rank == 0:
-      - For even election: the max even number gets sent to the next rank.
+        print the value sent to it
-    Process 0 should end up with the largest odd/even number.